sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

   }
 ```

-And like motherflipping magic, the colours transition seamlessly into each other!
+And like motherflipping magic, the colours transition seamlessly into each other when the values change!
 I love CSS.

 ## Polyfilling Temporal for Safari
 Alas, Safari is behind the times.
 We love progressive enhancement, and of course I could have just removed any of the transition logic for people whose browsers don't support Temporal, but that's no fun.
 They deserve sunsets too!